-Search online for information about the health benefits of coconut oil and you’ll discover that it can improve your digestion, boost your immune system and improve your cognitive function — essentially making it both a physical and mental performance enhancer.
+Search online for information about the health benefits of coconut oil and you’ll discover all types of websites and blogs alleging that it can improve your digestion, boost your immune system and improve your cognitive function — essentially making it both a physical and mental performance enhancer.

-Coconut oil websites also claim that the oil, which is extremely high in saturated fat, is good for cardiovascular health.
-Most of these claims are not backed up by scientific evidence.
-In fact, some of these claims have been disproven by studies and reviews of scientific data.
+Coconut oil websites also claim that the oil, which is high in saturated fat, is good for cardiovascular health.

 Other claims to support coconut oil’s status as a natural herpes treatment include the idea that it’s a great substance for reducing inflammation, that it can promote skin health and that it can prevent the development of yeast and candida infections.

 Lauric acid accounts for about half of the fatty acids found in coconut oil.
-It’s a medium-chain fatty acid that’s marketed as offering a variety of health benefits, from boosting metabolism to killing harmful bacteria.
-It’s also promoted as having antiviral benefits.
+It’s a medium-chain fatty acid that’s claimed to offer a variety of health benefits, from boosting metabolism to killing harmful bacteria.
+It’s also promoted as an antiviral.

-Interestingly, there’s some scientific evidence to back up this claim.
-A study of lauric acid and infectious vesicular stomatitis virus (VSV) shows that lauric acid inhibits the maturation of the virus—in effect, stopping its growth through antiviral activity.
+Interestingly, there is some scientific evidence to back up this claim.
+A study of lauric acid and infectious vesicular stomatitis virus (VSV) showed that lauric acid inhibits the maturation of the virus, in effect, stopping its growth through antiviral activity.

-HSV-1, the most widespread form of the herpes virus, is also listed as one of the virus types inactivated by monolaurin in a review of data on the substance, although no data is provided regarding its effectiveness as a treatment for the virus.
+HSV-1, the most widespread form of the herpes virus, is also listed in a review of data on the substance as one of the virus types inactivated by monolaurin, although no data is provided regarding its effectiveness as a treatment for the virus.

 On the whole, there are some positive coconut oil antiviral studies out there that support the claim that it may be used to treat HSV-1 and HSV-2, largely due to its lauric acid content.
 Lauric acid produced antiviral effects in several studies, showing that, in some cases, it’s capable of inhibiting viral activity.